darmenliu/nuwa-terminal-chat/README.md

 - Support Anylize logs and explain logs
 - Support system troubleshooting
 - Initialize a spesific language project
-- Support to execute the script write with natural language.
 - Support to remote mode to execute task and command in remote server
 - Support to git operation like clone, commit, push, pull, with natural language.